tadz-io/mitsuba3-docker/README.md

 # Mitsuba 3 Docker Build

-This repository provides a Dockerfile to build [Mitsuba 3](https://github.com/mitsuba-renderer/mitsuba3) from source.
-For builds on **Linux ARM64** checkout the `linux-arm64` branch.
+This repository provides a Dockerfile to build [Mitsuba 3](https://github.com/mitsuba-renderer/mitsuba3) from source using Vast.ai's cuda base image (`vastai-cuda-12.8.1-auto`)

 ## ✅ Tested for